 With highly breathable, synthetic insulation, this vest is built for high-exertion activities, as well as acting as a versatile layering piece in any season.
 The fit is close, but the nylon ripstop shell fabric has four-way, mechanical stretch, making it feel like an outer layer of skin, as well as a DWR (durable, water-repellent treatment), so it sheds light rain.
 Even the synthetic insulation has mechanical stretch, so the entire garment moves with you.
 The tall collar keeps your neck warm, and the vest has a functional feature set with one zippered chest pocket and two zippered hand pockets, plus a drawcord hem.

 Patagonia’s Nano-Air Vest has all the traditional advantages of a classic fleece vest—adding a bit of core warmth with exceptional breathability, while keeping your arms uncovered so you don’t overheat.
 But it raises the bar on thermal efficiency for its weight and packability, and it sheds light precipitation.
 This is a highly versatile, year-round layering piece for all but the warmest trips.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s or women’s Patagonia Nano-Air Vest at moosejaw.com, patagonia.com, rei.com, or patagonia.ca in Canada.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking either of these affiliate links to purchase a men’s or women’s Nano-Air Vest at backcountry.com, patagonia.com, or patagonia.ca in Canada.